lg4U/Ansible_PowerVC_deployVM/README.md

 Role Name
 =========

-Ansible_PowerVC_deployVM provide a Playbook Ansible to work with PowerVC and Deploy A VM AIX.
+Ansible_PowerVC_deployVM provide a Playbook Ansible to work with PowerVC and Deploy an AIX VM.

 Requirements
 ------------